playgen/it-alert/README.md

 # Overview
-IT Alert! is a system admin, network protection, multiplayer cooperative survival game.
+IT Alert! is a system admin, network protection, cooperative survival game.

 It is part of the [RAGE project](http://rageproject.eu/).